Krestmilli/restaurant_sales_dashboard/README.md

 ![Dashboard Screenshot](dashboard.png)

 ## 📌 Project Overview
-Every restaurant tells a story — through its menu, its customers, and its sales.
-This project explores the hidden patterns behind restaurant performance: which meals bring in the money, which cities love to dine, and which managers truly deliver results.

-The goal of this dashboard is to transform raw sales data into an engaging story — showing where the restaurant chain is winning, where it’s falling behind, and how it can savor even more success in the future.
+This project digs into restaurant sales data to reveal key insights: top-selling meals, city performance, and manager effectiveness.
+By analyzing sales trends, we can identify what's working, what's not, and where opportunities lie.
+The goal is to turn data into actionable stories, highlighting wins, identifying gaps, and driving future success.
+This dashboard is designed to help restaurants savor more success by making informed decisions

 ---